 The claims ratio is a measure of the syndicate's claims experience and represents the ratio of its net insurance claims to net earned premium.
-The claims ratio of syndicate 6107 has deteriorated to 53% in 2022 (2021: 47%) mostly due to increased claims on the property reinsurance book.
+The claims ratio of syndicate 6107 has improved to 34% in 2023 (2022: 53%) mostly due to a relatively quiet weather related natural catastrophe season during the year.